dboris/purescript-weather-pwa/README.md

 Google's [Your First Progressive Web App](https://developers.google.com/web/fundamentals/getting-started/codelabs/your-first-pwapp/) codelab translated to PureScript.

-This codelab has a limited scope and is a good place to start learning both PureScript and Progressive Web App concepts.
+This Weather application has a relatively small code size and is a good place to start learning both PureScript and Progressive Web App concepts.
+It can serve as an example of how to use PureScript for:

+* DOM manipulation
+* AJAX requests
+* JSON parsing
+* Persisting data in local storage
+...

 ## Installation